korbinianL/Portfolio_Risk_VaR_and_ES/README.md

 - VaR assuming normal distribution
 - VaR assuming t-distribution

-These results can be intemperated as if the loss exceeds the {Insert VaR Value} threshold, the average loss will be {Insert ES Value}.
+These results can be intemperated as: If the loss exceeds the {Insert VaR Value} threshold, the average loss will be {Insert ES Value}.

 |            | **Historic Simulation** | **Normal Dist.** | **T-Dist.** |
 |:------------:|:------------:|:------------:|:------------:|